An Executive Sponsor is Essential for Success

 - Present your case - All that's left to do now is present your business case to your potential executive sponsor and other senior managers.
 If it's possible, instead of leaving your case on someone's desk for them to read at their leisure, try to book time in your potential sponsor’s and other senior managers’ schedules to personally present your case to them.
 This will help ensure that you get your message across as soon as possible - and if any questions should arise pertaining to the case you will be able to answer them on the spot.

-For more information about Energy Teams talk to your Union Gas Account Manager today.
+For more information about Energy Teams talk to your Union Gas Energy Conservation Advisor today.